Lane Evans: Background

-Evans faced opposition in his next four campaigns, and beat his republican 1990 opponent by more than 50,000 votes with 67% of the vote.
-In 1994, Republicans retook the House, yet Evans held his seat and won by nine points over a little-known Republican, Jim Anderson, who spent almost no money.
+Evans faced opposition in his next four campaigns and beat his 1990 Republican opponent, Dan Lee, by more than 50,000 votes with 67% of the vote.
+In 1994, Republicans retook the House, yet Evans held his seat and won by 9 points over a little-known Republican, Jim Anderson, who spent almost no money.
 This emboldened the Republicans for 1996, when Evans faced Mark Baker, an anchor at WGEM-TV in Quincy (the third-largest city in the district).
 Presidential candidate Bill Clinton carried the district by a healthy 30,000 votes, and Evans defeated Baker by 11,000 votes.
 A 1998 rematch was closer, with Evans only winning by 6,000 votes.
 A third run by Baker in 2000 saw Evans win by 10 points.
 Redistricting after the 2000 census made Evans safer.
 Decatur and part of Springfield were added while some more rural areas were taken out.
 The redistricting process, guided by House Speaker and 14th District Congressman Dennis Hastert and 3rd District Congressman Bill Lipinski, solidified the holdings of many Illinois incumbents.
 Evans was re-elected in 2002 and 2004.

 Evans is credited with passage of the Agent Orange Act of 1991 which he sponsored.
 In 1995 he was awarded the Silver Helmet award from American Veterans Group (AMVETS).
 Evans was also instrumental in the election of Barack Obama during the 2004 United States Senate election in Illinois.